tiny-dancer/notes/runiac_origin_story.md.1.md

 We were wary of developing any custom tools and were hopeful to leverage existing.
 Surprisingly, we did not find a solution that targeted these two items specifically.

-> Terragrunt is a fantastic tool by a fantastic organization but similar to terraform, still relied on implementing specific deployment logic
+> Terragrunt is a fantastic tool by a fantastic organization but similar to terraform, still relied on implementing specific logic to run it

+To solve the problem we decided to use two incredibly common tools in the toolchest:

+1. Folders
+2.

 ## Runiac